Robert Lawson (author): Etchings

+depicted Pegasus.
+According to The Brooklyn Daily Eagle (November 13, 1932), the presentation of a print by a prominent American artist was an annual feature of the society's activities since its foundation in 1915.
+Each year, an active member of the society was commissioned to create a plate for its membership.

+Lawson's etchings are held in notable collections such as the Smithsonian American Art Museum and the Metropolitan Museum of Art.

-Children's books
+Children's books—illustrator and author

 After the war, Lawson resumed his work as an artist, and in 1922, illustrated his first children's book, The Wonderful Adventures of Little Prince Toofat.
 Subsequently, he illustrated dozens of children's books by other authors, including such well-known titles as The Story of Ferdinand (1936) by Munro Leaf and Mr. Popper's Penguins (1938) by Richard and Florence Atwater.
 In total, he illustrated as many as 40 books by other writers and 17 others that he wrote himself.
 These latter works included They Were Strong and Good (1940) (which won the Caldecott Medal in 1941), Ben and Me: An Astonishing Life of Benjamin Franklin by His Good Mouse Amos (1939) (which earned a Lewis Carroll Shelf Award in 1961), and Rabbit Hill (1944) (which won the Newbery Award in 1945).